yafshar/kim_commands/pair_morse.rst

 The last coefficient is optional.
 If not specified, the global morse cutoff is used.

+**MORSE potentials are available from:**

+* The OpenKIM Project at https://openkim.org/browse/models/by-type provides MORSE potentials that can be used directly in LAMMPS with the :doc:`kim_commands interface <kim_commands>`.

 ----------

 The *morse/smooth/linear* variant is similar to the lj/smooth/linear